SkyRemit vs Wise for Expats in China: Which Fits Better?

 Short Answer

-1. Both can work for eligible expats in China sending after-tax salary home.
+- Both can work for eligible expats in China sending after-tax salary home.

-2. The core documents are broadly similar.
+- The core documents are broadly similar.

 Quick Comparison

-Factor SkyRemit Wise
+| Factor | SkyRemit | Wise |

-Speed Can be fast on supported corridors, especially where local payout is available.
-Can also be fast, but timing can vary more by review and transfer setup.
+| Speed | 1–2 business days; some corridors can arrive as faste as 5 minutes. | Can also be fast, but timing can vary more by review and transfer setup. |

-Rate vs final payout The rate may not always look strongest in isolation, but on many supported corridors the recipient can receive more in the end, especially on larger transfers.
-The exchange rate can look stronger, but that does not always mean the final received amount will be higher after the full route is completed.
+| Rate vs final payout | SkyRemit uses a 79 RMB fixed fee as the core pricing anchor.
+The quoted rate is based on the real-time XE offshore RMB rate, with a transparent markup shown before order placement.
+On many supported corridors, the recipient can still receive more in the end, especially on larger transfers. | The exchange rate can look stronger, but that does not always mean the final received amount will be higher after the full route is completed. |

-Support experience Local team support with direct communication, including WeChat support for day-to-day questions.
-More self-serve and email-led support experience for most users.
+| Support experience | Local team support with direct communication, including WeChat support for day-to-day questions. | More self-serve and email-led support experience for most users. |

-Community User communities help expats compare real transfer experience.
-Less community-led and more standard help-center style.
+| Community | User communities help expats compare real transfer experience. | Less community-led and more standard help-center style. |

 The cleanest comparison is simple: same core use case, broadly similar documents, but different outcomes on final payout and service experience.